 Prefiguring the Death of Jesus

-Along with being foreshadowed in the Old Testament, Jesus’ Baptism signified an anticipation of his Death.
+Jesus’ Baptism foreshadowed his Death on the Cross.
 Pope Emeritus Benedict XVI describes this perfectly in his work Jesus of Nazareth,

 Looking at the events (of Christ’s baptism) in light of the Cross and Resurrection, the Christian people realized what happened: Jesus loaded the burden of all mankind’s guilt upon his shoulders; he bore it down into the depths of the Jordan.
 He inaugurated his public activity by stepping into the place of sinners.
 His inaugural gesture is an anticipation of the Cross.
 He is, as it were, the true Jonah who said to the crew of the ship, ”Take me and throw me into the sea” (Jon.
 1:12) . . .
 The baptism is an acceptance of death for the sins of humanity, and the voice that calls out “This is my beloved Son” over the baptismal waters is an anticipatory reference to the Resurrection.
 This also explains why, in his own discourses, Jesus uses the word